 You will see two sections basically — Camera ID: 0 and Camera ID: 1.
 The former represents the rear camera, while the latter represents the front camera of your Android device.

 As you can see from the screenshots above that my Google Pixel 2 XL supports Level 3 of the Camera2 API.

 Under each Camera ID, there will be a sub-category of various features and their support details.
-One such sub-category is the ‘Hardware Level Support Category‘, which shows the supported level of Camera2 API support on your phone.
+One such sub-category is the ‘Hardware Level Support Category‘ (Reference link), which shows the supported level of Camera2 API support on your phone.
 Right under that, you will see something written as Level-3, Full, Limited, or Legacy with a red cross mark or green tick mark beside it.
 These are known as “Levels”.

 The information below will give you the easiest explanation of what each term means.